Caliper-Corporation/TsmAPIsExamples/README.md

 - Caliper Script (a.k.a.
 GISDK), a proprietary scripting language designed specifically for transportation and traffic modeling tasks, and
 - Any COM-compliant languages, such as C++, .NET (e.g., C#, F# or C++/CLI), Delphi, and Python.

-Using Python would be particularly useful if direct access to existing numerical, machine learning, artificial intelligence, or reinforcement learning libraries is needed, such as numpy, Pandas, FastAI, TensorFlow, or OpenAI API.
+Using Python would be particularly useful if direct access to existing numerical, machine learning, artificial intelligence, or reinforcement learning libraries is needed, such as [numpy](https://numpy.org/), [pandas](https://pandas.pydata.org/), [fastai](https://github.com/fastai/fastai), [tensorflow](https://pypi.org/project/tensorflow/), or [OpenAI API](https://platform.openai.com/).

 C++ provides the best performance, while .NET is the most convenient.